 While this story is fictional, it points out the potential cost of indecision.
 We observe this behaviour often with people in leadership positions.
 These leaders are holding their teams back in doing so.
 We have two suggestions that help get to a decision:

 We suggest the actions you take after making a decision are more important than the decision itself.
 In other words, you can take actions that will make either decision the right decision, but you need to pick one first in order to get going on them.
 This frees the person to make the decision.
 If you think back to the donkey, either decision gets him fed once he decides and starts the action of eating the hay.

-The 10 second question
+The 10-second question

 This really works!
 We simply ask our client, “If you had to decide in the next ten seconds, which option would you take?”
-It is surprising how many people who were struggling with a major decision actually answer it in less than one second!
+It is surprising how many people who were struggling with a major decision actually answered it in less than one second!

 In summary, when you actually add up the costs of not making a decision, you will realize how your ‘predictably irrational’ behavior could be holding you back.
-Simply ask yourself the ten second question, pick an option and then make it the ‘right’ decision with the actions you take once you have decided.
+Simply ask yourself the ten-second question, pick an option and then make it the ‘right’ decision with the actions you take once you have decided.